 Employees of businesses that use PEOs are more likely to experience:

 - Higher levels of employee engagement

 - More confidence in the business's approach to company growth

-Considering all of the ways that your PEO can improve the employee experience, it is clearly an opportunity to empower your recruiting efforts.
-The employee benefits that your PEO manages for you all make your business more attractive to new recruits.
-Whether it becomes a focal point of your recruiting efforts is up to you, but every improved benefit is a small upgrade to your investment in employee satisfaction, and potential hires notice these things when they compare companies.
+Considering all of the ways that a PEO can improve the employee experience, it is clearly an opportunity to empower your recruiting efforts.
+The employee benefits you offer, which your PEO manages for you, make your business more attractive to new recruits.
+Whether it becomes a focal point of your recruiting efforts is up to you, but every improved benefit is an upgrade to your investment in employee satisfaction, and potential hires notice these things when they compare companies.

 Additionally, your outsourced HR can handle a chunk of the recruiting and hiring workload, making the process substantially more efficient.
 You're likely to retain good employees by having a better working environment, and you have more resources to go after top talent that can make the whole business run better.
 It's a major win-win.

 6. A PEO can bring peace of mind.

 Outsourcing, when done right, comes with a unique opportunity for business operators' peace of mind.
 The risk management and efficient handling of administrative tasks let you rest assured that you are compliant with regulations and the busywork of your company is in good hands.
 You aren't losing out to bloated HR or benefits management, you're investing in employee satisfaction, and you're doing right by your company with the right tools for these integral jobs.